josephsgithub/pyfun/not/README.md

 ## No Python IDLE?

-We cover a lot of concepts in this course, much more than most textbooks would for “hello world” but you are learning it correctly, the way most professionals use Python, not the way many traditional educators and books would have you learn it, unfortunately.
-Many would have you play around with Python IDLE with it’s mousy text editor.
-While this is better than nothing you really need to learn to create Python code with nothing but a command line since very often you will be remotely connecting to a Linux/UNIX server (as we have) to do something and being able to be productive quickly, which is what Python is all about, will make all the difference professionally.
+We cover a lot of concepts in this course, much more than most textbooks would but you are learning it correctly, the way most professionals use Python, not the way many traditional educators and books would have you learn it, unfortunately.
+Many would have you play around with Python IDLE, Charm, Eclipse or some other mousy text editor.
+While these are better than nothing you really need to learn to create Python code with nothing but a command line since very often you will be remotely connecting to a Linux/UNIX server (as we have) to do something and being able to be productive quickly, which is what Python is all about, will make all the difference professionally.